CHLSS

 Compliance

-Children’s Home and LSS are compliant with:
+Children’s Home is compliant with:

 • the Indian Child Welfare Act